Gumbel Counterfactual Generation From Language Models: Language models as structural equation models

 Let $\alphabet$ be an \defn{alphabet}---a finite, non-empty set of symbols.
 A \defn{language model} (LM) is a probability distribution over $\kleene{\alphabet}$, the set of all strings formed from symbols in $\alphabet$.
-A \defn{language encoder} is a function $\enc \colon \kleene{\alphabet} \rightarrow \R^d$ parameterized by parameters $\params$ that maps strings to $d$-dimensional vectors \citep{chan2024affine}.
+A \defn{language encoder} is a function $\enc \colon \kleene{\alphabet} \rightarrow \R^d$ parameterized by $\params$ that maps strings to $d$-dimensional vectors \citep{chan2024affine}.
 Representational surgery is performed by intervening on $\enc$.
-Popular architectures for implementing language encoders include Transformers \citep{Vaswani2017} and recurrent neural networks \citep[RNNs;][]{Elman1990}.
+Popular architectures for implementing language encoders include Transformers \citep{Vaswani2017} and RNNs \citep{Elman1990}.
 Language encoders are particularly valuable because under mild conditions \cite[][Thm.
-4.7]{du-etal-2023-measure}, they ensure the model defines a distribution over strings---thus forming an LM---as follows:
+4.7]{du-etal-2023-measure}, they ensure the model defines a distribution over strings---thus inducing an LM---as